How to Read a Tag on Your Carpet like a Carpet Cleaner

 If you don’t have access to the seller’s website or the carpet has been purchased offline, you can take it to the best carpet cleaning service in your area and ask for help.
 A professional cleaner should be able to tell what type of care your carpet needs, whether it’s dry cleaning only or washing with rug shampoo.

 Dealing with deeply embedded dirt and stains?
-Does the carpet label is indicating dry cleaning only or do you prefer to save time and effort and use a carpet cleaning service?
+Does the carpet label indicate dry cleaning only or do you prefer to save time and effort and use a carpet cleaning service?
 Pristine Green Cleaning is here to assist with keeping your home clean and hygienic.
 We help you enjoy every square inch of your carpets and get rid of harmful bacteria and fungi.
 Contact us at 347-871-6530!
 We are open 7 days 9 am – 9 pm!